-The Work Study Program provides eligible undergraduate and graduate students with part-time employment to help meet their educational expenses while providing valuable work experience.
-Work study is restricted to students not simultaneously serving as a Graduate or Resident Assistant.
-Positions include both need-based federal work study and non-need based Institutional work study with flexible work hours ranging from ten to fifteen hours per week.
-Rate of pay is minimum wage and pay checks are issued at the Cashier’s Window on the third floor of Womack Hall once per month for hours worked.
+The Federal Work Study Program provides eligible undergraduate and graduate students with part-time employment to help meet their educational expenses while providing valuable work experience.
+Federal Work Study funds are restricted to students not simultaneously serving as a Graduate or Resident Assistants.
+Positions are need-based with flexible work hours ranging from ten to fifteen hours per week.
+These positions are only available for students who have completed their FAFSA and been awarded Federal Workstudy funds.

 - Annually complete the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.
 Submit all required documents so Financial Aid Office can determine eligibility for work study.